Manchester Pride: History

-Board members

-Manchester Pride's board of trustees is composed of the following members: David McGovern (Chair), Michael Christopher Lawlor (Vice Chair), Jenny Harrison, Victoria Empson, Rajesh Joshi, Max Emmerson, Stephen Bowen, Temi Adebayo.

 Controversy

+Historically, Manchester Pride has received criticism from within the LGBT community, dating as far back as 2007 and beyond.

 In August 2021, CEO Mark Fletcher was grilled on BBC Radio Manchester over the organisation's decision to "cut ties" with local charities the LGBT Foundation and George House Trust.
 Although he denied the claims, stating that Manchester Pride intended to continue funding their schemes, the charities responded with a joint statement denying this, saying at the time: "Hearing that Manchester Pride will continue to fund LGBT Foundation and St George Trust on the radio earlier today contradicts the conversations we have had about our long-standing funding agreements which have been ended by them.
 We have not been given any indication of what future funding might look like or on what terms."

 A drop in charitable donations was put down to a loss of revenue in the wake of COVID-19.
-However, critics pointed out that the organisation's charitable contributions had dropped pre-pandemic, too.
+However, critics pointed out that the organisation's charitable contributions had dropped before the pandemic, too.

 According to BBC Radio Manchester, in 2018 Manchester Pride donated nearly £150,000 to charity, around six per cent of its revenue.
-In 2019 it made a record-breaking £3.94 million – yet its charitable contributions were halved to three per cent, amounting to just £122,000.
+In 2019 it made a record-breaking £3.94 million, yet its charitable contributions were halved to three per cent, amounting to just £122,000.

 The 2019 event featured a headline performance from Ariana Grande.
 Her reported fee of £350,000 for performing accounted for nearly three times the money handed to local charities.

 As charitable donations steadily dropped, the Chief Executive also took a £20,000 increase in pay.
 Fletcher faced calls to resign with a petition being set up by disgruntled campaigners, the petition received over 2,000 signatures in less than 48 hours.